Brand identity Β· Beauty, Dubai

-A minimal, mirror-monogram identity for a Dubai beauty brand.
-A clever YAH mark that reads both ways, a palette of warm tan, soft grey and black, and a full editorial system built for the shelf and the feed.
+A minimal, mirror-monogram identity for a beauty brand in Dubai.
+One mark, read two ways.
+A palette of warm tan, soft grey and black, and a full editorial system built for the shelf and the feed.

 The brief